RAXIC7/oph3z-orange/README.md

 - 0.01-0.00 ms when no one is using

 ## Note:
-HTML part mady by !
+HTML part made by !
 Resul#0001

 ## Requirements:
 - mythic_notify